Azure-Samples/distributed-az-edge-framework/docs/observability.md

 The OpenTelemetry Operator manages OpenTelemetry Collector and allows for auto-instrumentation of code in different languages.
 When configuring `receivers` that are standard extensions, the operator ensures ClusterIP services are created automatically within the cluster, minimizing custom setup within the deployment approach with custom Helm charts.

 Evaluation is still ongoing whether it adds value in this solution to use the Operator, versus managing the Collector directly.
-The main reason for not using Operator today is the lack of needs for auto-instrumention injection as all custom workloads leverage Dapr which has its own set of monitoring options already integrated.
+The main reason for not using Operator today is the lack of needs for auto-instrumentation injection as all custom workloads leverage Dapr which has its own set of monitoring options already integrated.

 OpenTelemetry Collector Deployment Options